abbielh/filesync_task/README.md

 The migrations may not be necessary once the server has been ran once, but it prevents any headaches.

 ### Viewing the Admin Page
-Once the server is up and running, you can check out the admin page at ```localhost:8000/admin```.
+Once the server is up and running, you can check out the admin page at ```localhost:8000/admin``` or ```127.0.0.1:8000/admin```.
 This can be used as an additional method to verify that files are being stored in the django database in the destination directory.

 Admin details are available upon request.